mangOH/mangOH/linux_kernel_modules/cypwifi/README.md

 	semantic patching for the different kernels on the WP85 & WP76.
   * We have selected wlan1 for the Cypress chip.
 We cannot use the lowest numbered interface as the system reference code has assumed the TI Wifi on the IOT card is wlan0 Thus, we picked the next interface.
+This is not ideal as a tie-in to mdev and device naming should exist.

 * Currently, the Cypress chip cannot operate in low-power mode on the WP85.
 It seems to be some sort of SDIO timing issue that Cypress will be looking at on the